-Hiring for Burlington-area AmeriCorps Positions - CEDO's AmeriCorps*State program is your chance to put your ideas into action while learning new skills and making new connections.
+Hiring NOW for Burlington-area AmeriCorps Positions - CEDO's AmeriCorps*State program is your chance to put your ideas into action while learning new skills and making new connections.
 We take great pleasure in announcing the launch of CEDO’s 2016-2017 AmeriCorps State Program.
-In response to community needs, we have amended our program focus and are offering support to 10 AmeriCorps members to support programs engaged in economic opportunity and employability and promoting healthy lifestyles and safer communities, for the City’s most underserved populations.
+In response to community needs, we have a new program focus and are offering 10 AmeriCorps positions to support programs engaged in economic opportunity and employability and promoting healthy lifestyles and safer communities for the City’s most underserved populations.
 Serve your community locally!

 AmeriCorps Member Training and Skill Building

 Throughout the service year members participate in training and skill building opportunities.
 AmeriCorps members will play an active role in defining their own training and learning objectives both professionally and personally.

 Here is what AmeriCorps members have to say…

 “I’ve learned that cultural competency work is never done.
 I’ve learned that it is okay to admit that I am not an expert despite the fact that I’m largely the only one bringing back this material to my organization.”

 “I’m honing my organization, multitasking and time management skills.
 I’m learning how to balance responsibility and asking for what I need.”

 "Personal research, relationships and communication have taught me more about the power of privilege and the need for accountability.
 My service has been deeply personal, and I'm grateful for the opportunity to develop the skills needed to communicate on difficult topics in relation to my own identity."